 Joe Tomaka, Ph.D.
 (Professor) received his doctoral degree from the University of Buffalo.
-He is the is the Stan Fulton Endowed Chair in Public Health Research, Director of Crimson Research, and specializes in stress, health behavior, brief intervention, and program evaluation.
+He is the MPH Program Coordinator and Director of Crimson Research.
+His research specializes in stress, health behavior, brief intervention, and program evaluation.

 Susan Wilson, Ph.D.
 (Associate Professor) receiver her doctoral degree from Southern Methodist University and has a specialty in health policy and administration, anthropology and public health, rural health, international health, and health disparities.